Luca-spopo/Luca-spopo.github.io/ash.md

  #Ash's own Event System

 Who is dispatching these events?
 Ash is.
 Ash has it's own event system.
-MTA does provide it's own event system, but it is not flexible about the order in which the event are bubbled up or down by the listeners, or even if they are bubbled up first or bubbled down first.
+MTA does provide it's own event system, but it is not flexible about the order in which the events are bubbled up or down by the listeners, or even if they are bubbled up first or bubbled down first.
 Ash implements its own event system in pure Lua without relying on MTA.
 Ash's event system lets us _give it an iterator_ that would select which children should be bubbled to, and which should not.

 It gets better.
 On every step of the bubble, a component can choose to edit/terminate the event from bubbling further.
 A window may get an "Z was pressed" event from its parent.
 It could then look up if Z is set as a Hotkey for "close" (suppose it was).
 It could then EDIT the event to carry the data "Window was closed" instead of "Z was pressed".
 This provides a layer of abstraction to the children that are listening for events

  #Not just GUI

-I mentioned that "Z was pressed" could come as an event to MTA.
+I mentioned that "Z was pressed" could come as an event to a component.
 Indeed, Ash is not a GUI replacement, it is a UI replacement.
-It detects every keypress, and no keypress filters through it without it's consent.
+It detects every keypress, and no keypress filters through it without its consent.

 MTA's input boxes had a problem long ago: You may have "Z" bound to "Throw grenade", and in such a situation if you type Z into a textbox, you may throw a grenade when you didn't mean to.
 Basically, instead of propogating input through a tree, components instead listened for input events directly and as equals.